Accompanists: RK Shriramkumar – Violin | K Arun Prakash – Mridangam

 This is a special marquee event.
 We are expecting a completely full hall.
 Only a limited number of tickets are being sold in advance.
 Please make your purchase early while they last.

-Members, please be arrive early and be seated at least 20 minutes before the start of the concert to ensure you have a seat.
+Members and ticket holders, please be sure to arrive early and be seated at least 20 minutes before the start of the concert to ensure you have a seat.
 Any empty seats will be sold after that time.